 Warm, fuzzy moment of nostalgia, this: not merely because of the film’s status as a contemporary classic, but also because it called to mind the time when I watched another LotR film on one of my first CX Business Class flights a few years back (although it was The Hobbit on that occasion).

-Short the MNL-HKG run might be, but CX’s occasional (I’d even say frequent) deployment of long-haul aircraft on this route offers regular opportunities for travellers to have a taste – no matter how faint and fleeting – of this well-regarded airline’s long-distance onboard product.
+Short the MNL-HKG run might be, but CX’s occasional deployment of long-haul aircraft on this route is a great opportunity for travellers to have a taste – no matter how faint and fleeting – of the airline’s long-distance onboard product.
 This is especially true in the forward cabin, where the latest version of its Business Class hardware makes for a uniquely comfortable airborne experience.

-That, coupled with CX’s professional in-flight service and curated catering, helped elevate this brief first leg from a mere A-to-B exercise into a fitting and fully-fledged start to my holiday.
-Yes, Korea was my objective and focus; yet I felt like the whole adventure began not from the moment I landed near Seoul, but even before I took off from Manila.
+That, coupled with CX’s professional in-flight service and curated catering, helped elevate this brief first leg from a mere A-to-B hop into a rousing start to my holiday.
+Korea was the main setting for this journey, true enough; yet I felt like the whole adventure began not from the moment I landed near Seoul, but even before I took off from Manila.

 Though I shall probably continue to fly with LCCs – or with full-service airlines but in Economy Class – for nearly all of my future journeys, the occasional treat to an upgraded in-flight experience is something that I’ll always look forward to…